This is an opinion editorial by Matthew Mezinskis, creator of the “Crypto Voices” podcast and Porkopolis Economics.

 - Physical banknotes, such as those bills we yank out of ATMs today, issued by central banks.

-This article is part I of II.
-Here in part I we will focus on gold and silver.
-In Part 2 we will address actual physical currency, those fiat cash banknotes.
+This article is Part I of II.
+Here in Part I we will focus on gold and silver.
+In Part II we will address actual physical currency, those fiat cash banknotes.
 Bitcoin, as it should be, will be sprinkled throughout.

 What Base Money Is Not

 What is not base money?
 Basic cash is not any medium of exchange that is controlled or issued by a third party.
-If there’s an intermediary involved — a bank or financial institution — then you can be quite sure the stuff you’re playing with is not base money.1 Another way to determine this is if you have an “account” with someone.
+If there’s an intermediary involved—a bank or financial institution—then you can be quite sure the stuff you’re playing with is not base money.
+(There are exceptions to every rule, and there is a big asterisk here in the case of those institutions we call “central banks.”
+We will get to this in Part II.)
+Another way to determine this is if you have an “account” with someone.
 Anyone.
 Any financial services provider.
-Do you hold an account with a bank?
+Hold an account with a bank?
 Then whatever is in it is not basic cash.

 It is your bank, of course.

 But tell me still.
 Whose idea was it to offer you those checks?
 Does it matter how big the checkbooks are?
 Who decides what the check looks like?
 Should there be specific numbers of checks that each bank offers its clients?
 Is there a check commissar sitting in every municipality, alongside the mayor, keeping a running tally of checks that process their way through the city?
 I mean we are still talking about money here, and checks have been used for hundreds of years… so this stuff necessarily must be run through the government, right?